 Marc began training in martial arts at age 15 (early 1996) in the 'Wing Chun' style of Kung Fu / Gongfu under Dave Friskney.
-He trained this style for 8 years, achieving a '2nd degree black sash' grading.
+He trained this style for 8 years, achieving a '2nd degree black sash' grading in that particular school (coloured belt grades are not traditional in Chinese martial arts).
 However, in 1998, two and a half years into this training, Marc also began studying Taijiquan, after having seen the martial prowess of teacher Li Xuelong during a series of workshops.

 Over that period, he developed a real appreciation and passion for the depths of the art and philosophy of Taijiquan and so decided to focus his attention exclusively on it, and has now been practising Taijiquan for 22 years.

 From 2005 Marc trained extensively in Chen Zhenglei lineage... (so-called) Old frame routines 1 & 2, New frame routines 1 & 2, Yang Sheng Gong, short forms, Straight sword, Broad sword, Pushing hands & sparring - including fixed, freestyle and fighting applications.

 In May 2017 Marc began studying the lineage of Chen Yu (son of the late Chen Zhaokui) under his senior disciple Marin Spivack of Chen Zhaokui Taijiquan association of North America.